splunk/SA-ctf_scoreboard/README.md

 # SA-ctf_scoreboard
 A capture the flag scoreboard app for Splunk.

+NOTE: As of January 2022, this app has been deprecated.
+Please visit https://bots.splunk.com for hands-on experiences using Splunk security products.
+Splunk will no longer provide assistance or support for this app.

 This app, along with its companion [admin app](https://github.com/splunk/SA-ctf_scoreboard_admin), allows anyone to run their own jeopardy-style capture the flag (CTF) events.
-These are the same apps that we at Splunk use to run our popular [Splunk Boss of the SOC (BOTS)](https://www.splunk.com/blog/2017/09/06/what-you-need-to-know-about-boss-of-the-soc.html) and Boss of the NOC (BOTN) competitions.
+These are the same apps that we at Splunk use to run early versions of our popular [Splunk Boss of the SOC (BOTS)](https://www.splunk.com/blog/2017/09/06/what-you-need-to-know-about-boss-of-the-soc.html) competitions.
 The apps include the following features:
   * User/Team management
   * Scoring management
   * Question/Answer management